dwp/design-system-community-backlog/docs/contribution_and_assurance/DWP Design System working group principles and ways of working.md

 ### Review sessions

-Each month, the working group meets for 1 hour on Google Hangouts to discuss new proposals or contributions for the GOV.UK Design System.
+Each month, the working group meets for 1 hour on Google Hangouts to discuss new proposals or contributions for the DWP Design System.
 Contributors are invited to join the call.

 The purpose of the session is for representatives to share their decisions and discuss questions, concerns or recommendations with each other and the contributors.